eoguzinci/autonomous_ros/TLD.md

 This document describes the traffic light detection and classification modules that we have implemented.

 ### General approach
-We use and implementation of Single-Shot MultiBox Detector (SSD) from https://github.com/pierluigiferrari/ssd_keras that we finetune to our task.
+We use an [implementation](https://github.com/pierluigiferrari/ssd_keras) of the Single-Shot MultiBox Detector (SSD) that we finetune to our task.

-It is trained to detect the RED lights only... otherwise returns UNKNOWN and is correct the vast majority of the time

-possible next steps...

 ### Network architecture